hcrizzo/NYU-Tandon-Embedded-Challenge-2017/README.md

 each wheel independently.
 Both DC motors are connected to a PWM motor driver unit that controls the RPM of each motor independently based on a 2 PWM signals.

-Microcontroller Requirements: This project requires 2 microcontrollers.
+This project requires 2 microcontrollers:

-Microcontroller 1: Atmel328P : This microcontroller will interface the PWM motor drivers on the vehicle and a wireless module to communicate to the other embedded microcontroller.
+Microcontroller 1 Atmel328P - This microcontroller will interface the PWM motor drivers on the vehicle and a wireless module to communicate to the other embedded microcontroller.
 The Wireless module used is the Nordic NRF24L01+ module (SPI).
 This microprocessor is powered by a 4 bank AA battery pack that plugs directly into the microcontroller Vin.

-Microcontroller 2: Atmel328P : This microcontroller will interface the sensor/s used to
+Microcontroller 2 Atmel328P - This microcontroller will interface the sensor/s used to
 wirelessly instruct the vehicle.
 It may be powered by a 9V battery or any other suitable power supply.
 The same wireless module (NRF24L01+) is interfaced by this microcontroller to communicate wirelessly to the vehicle.
 Any number of sensors may be used, however, only